SophLewDev/SophLewDev/README.md

 - My communication and customer-focussed skills thrived through out my time at Makers Bootcamp, enabling me to work well with others.
 While creating our Project 'Acebook', I ensured that we met the given Minimal Viable Product (MVP) and user stories, keeping the customer at the heart of the project.

 ### Problem solving
+- Dealt with complaints on a number of issues, including staff misconduct.
+- While assessing an urgent complaint regarding staff misconduct, it was unclear whether it was Complaints or HR's responsibility to investigate the complaint.
+- To avoid confusion and delay, I organised a meeting with the HR manager and team to discuss team remits.
+I also produced an internal and external process when dealing with staff misconduct that included each team's responsibility.
+- My initiative to solve this problem ensured that all teams were clear in their roles regarding staff nmisconduct complaints, and were dealt with appropriately.
+- During my final project 'Reef Runner', one of the first hurdles was creating and adding obstacles.
+Initially, the obstacles were being added to an array which decreased the game's performance significantly.
+After researching countless resources online, I discovered that by adding the obstacles in a group instead of an array, it would dramatically improve the game's performance.

 ### Attention to detail
 ### Collaborating with others
 ### Advising and Influencing